Our Story

 Admissions

-Applicants must submit an MCAT score(s) from within three years from the date of matriculation, for example: applicants for the entering class of 2019 must have taken the MCAT in 2016, 2017 or 2018.
+Applicants for the entering class of 2025 must have taken the MCAT in 2022, 2023 or 2024.

 An applicant must have completed at least 90 semester hours (or equivalent quarter hours), including at least 30 semester hours (or equivalent quarter hours) of upper division coursework, by the time of matriculation.
 All coursework must be completed at a fully-accredited college or university in the United States or Canada by the time of matriculation.
 A bachelor’s degree is not required.